psychemedia/island-storynotes/elder-puckaster-reversioned.md

 The man was persuaded, and found land for a house elsewhere, and when the time came for the wedding, John Kann was invited.
 At the end of the celebrations that night, and a fine celebration it was too, John Kann set out to follow a friend of his who'd left just a few moments earlier, with a lantern to guide the way.

 John saw the light up and ahead, and started to to follow it, but before long, he realised he wasn't taking the path he'd expected to take, particularly as it appeared to start to lead him through a patch of brambles; and then he realised that the light had stopped.
-And that it wasn't as bright as he'd thought, becuase he was closer to it than he thought.
+And that it wasn't as bright as he'd thought, because he was closer to it than he thought.
 And that he was stood on the ground that his friend had wanted to build his house on.
 The fairy ground.
 And then, he heard something.
 It sounding like singing, or, no, a chant:

 > John Kann, is a very nice man,
 > He's a very nice man, is Mr John Kann.